Eating Disorder Recovery Tracking: What to Log Without Triggering

-If someone has suggested that you track your meals or patterns during eating disorder recovery, your reaction may have been complicated.
+If a therapist or dietitian has asked you to start eating disorder recovery tracking, your reaction may have been complicated.
 Maybe even resistant.
 That makes complete sense.

 Key Takeaways

 For many people in recovery, any kind of food-focused logging has been part of the problem.
-Counting, measuring, recording, obsessing.
+Counting, recording, ruminating.
 The idea of bringing tracking back into your life can feel like stepping backward rather than forward.
+Recovery is also not linear, which means the question is not whether you will have hard days while tracking, but how the log will hold them when you do.

 But eating disorder recovery tracking, done with the right focus and the right guardrails, is fundamentally different from what you may have experienced before.
 The goal here is not precision or control.
 It is understanding.
 And it is self-compassion, built on observation instead of judgment.

-If you need support right now, please reach out to the National Eating Disorders Association (NEDA) helpline at 1-800-931-2237.
-You do not have to navigate this alone.
+If you need support right now, you can reach the National Alliance for Eating Disorders helpline at 1-866-662-1235, or contact the 988 Suicide and Crisis Lifeline by calling or texting 988.
+You do not have to navigate this on your own.

 Before getting into what to log, let us be clear about what this approach explicitly avoids.